Dons (singer): 2015–2020: Rise in popularity

 In 2017, he performed with the Riga Dome Choir School on the song "Zelta Kamanas" (lit.
 'Golden Sleigh').

 In February 2018, Dons released his seventh solo album, Namiņš.
 Kaste.
 Vārdi (lit.
 'Cottage.
 Box.
 Names').
-He featured a variety of lyricists from himself, Ingus Bērziņš, Arnis Račinskis, Ģirts Rozentāls and Kaspars Ansons.
+He featured a variety of lyricists including himself, Ingus Bērziņš, Arnis Račinskis, Ģirts Rozentāls and Kaspars Ansons.
 The album featured some songs that were originally written in 2010 while in London.
-The fourth single from the album would be "Salauzta Sirds" (lit.
+The fourth single from the album was "Salauzta Sirds" (lit.
 'A Broken Heart'), which was a collaboration with Ozols.
-That single would win Top Radio Hit and Best Song at the 2019 Latvian Music Recording awards and the album would be nominated for Best Pop Album.
+That single won Top Radio Hit and Best Song at the 2019 Latvian Music Recording awards and the album was nominated for Best Pop Album.

-In 2018, he played the lead role in the 30th anniversary production of the rock opera, Lāčplēsis, based on the Latvian national epic of the same name.
+In 2018, he played the lead role in the 30th-anniversary production of the rock opera, Lāčplēsis, based on the Latvian national epic of the same name.
 Some people doubted his abilities to perform in the lead role, however, Igo who performed as lead in the original production noted after hearing his performance, "Dons has a very wide range of voices, he timbres his tone very masterfully.
 I have never had any doubts about him, because purely technically he is capable of very, very much.
 Probably even more than people know and can imagine.
 Therefore, I had no doubts and no question as to whether he could cope with this task."